 - Tent or car tent – if you don’t already have a tent, a roof top car tent is a great way to ‘elevate your camping experience’ into more of a ‘glamping’ experience, as you camp off the ground away from bugs and dirt and have a quick and easy setup and take-down time while moving from place-to-place every few days.
 For a better value option, check out these tents and you may also want to consider hammock tents, especially if you’re road tripping solo.

-- Sleeping bag and pad – if you’re traveling as a couple, or even if you’re solo and want some added luxury to your sleeping experience during your road trip, check out our list of the best double sleeping bags and pads – definitely the way to go if you want to be able to sleep more comfortably like you would in your own bed (because who really likes sleeping in a mummy-style bag, alone, anyway?)
+- Sleeping bag and pad – such as these options. if you’re traveling as a couple, or even if you’re solo and want some added luxury to your sleeping experience during your road trip, also check out our list of the best double sleeping bags and pads – definitely the way to go if you want to be able to sleep more comfortably like you would in your own bed (because who really likes sleeping in a mummy-style bag, alone, anyway?)

 - Porta-potty – this may or may not be a road trip essential for you to take camping but worth mentioning.